Monday 3:30-5:00pm in 112 NSCI

 Plagiarism etc: Plagiarism and cheating are matters of serious concern for students and academic institutions.
 This is true in this class as well.
 The UAF Honor Code (or Student Code of Conduct) defines academic standards expected at the University of Alaska Fairbanks which will be followed in this class.
 (Taken from the UAF plagiarism web site, which has many links with good information about this topic)

-Complaints and Concerns: You are always welcome to talk to me about anything, however, if you have a non-subject matter question or concern that cannot be resolved by me, contact the department chair, Dr. Chowdury, Physics Department Office, room 102 NSCI.
+Complaints and Concerns: You are always welcome to talk to me about anything, however, if you have a non-subject matter question or concern that cannot be resolved by me contact the department chair, Dr. Olson, Physics Department Office, room 102 NSCI.

-Physics for Scientists and Engineers, Serway and Jewett.
-Fundementals of Physics, 8th edition, Halliday Renick and Walker.
-The Feynman Lectures on Physics, Richard Feynman ( a great set of books...but rather deep) Here is a good web site on how to study physics which might be of interest and use: How to study physics
+Fundamentals of Physics, 5th or 6th edition, Halliday, Resnick, Walker (similar to Serway) The Feynman Lectures on Physics, Richard Feynman ( a great set of books...but rather deep) Here is a good web site on how to study physics which might be of interest and use: How to study physics

 General Advice: Physics is not something you read and memorize, rather it is something you learn how to do.
 Try the following study procedure: